Vishal462/agentic-data-analyst/README.md

 # Agentic AI Data Analyst

+**[Live app →](https://agentic-data-analystv1.streamlit.app/)** *(hosted on Streamlit Community Cloud)*

+> The hosted instance is there to walk through the interface — tabs, dataset upload and document sessions
+> all render.
+It cannot answer questions: the model runs through Ollama, which Community Cloud has no way
+> to reach, so a question returns a connection error.
+[Run it locally](#setup) for working analysis.

 A natural-language analytics application.
 You ask a question in plain English; a [LangGraph](https://langchain-ai.github.io/langgraph/) agent decides which tools to call, runs real SQL against DuckDB, computes statistics with SciPy, draws charts with Matplotlib, and retrieves context from